 This chapter analyzes how religious charity serves as an unobtrusive and indirect mode of resistance, even as it furthers certain party-state goals and interests.
 It focuses specifically on the case of Gospel Rehab, a Christian drug treatment program that uses evangelism and other faith practices to help its clients combat narcotics addiction.
-Despite its unregistered status and illicit evangelistic methods the program endured, eventually securing formal approval and funding from the state.
+Despite its unregistered status and illicit evangelistic methods, the program endured, eventually securing formal approval and funding from the state.
 Gospel Rehab illustrates how faith-based charity repurposes the sites and endeavors of social service, staking its claim on these through activities that recast them as religious venues and practices.
 Yet Gospel Rehab also shows that the resistance effected by faith-based charity is not necessarily deliberate or a primary objective of charity practitioners.
 This case furthermore reveals the role of government officials and agencies in encouraging repurposing and considers the reasons for their support.
 It suggests that religious repurposing can further the regime’s agenda in some ways, while confounding it in others.

 Repurposing as a variety of resistance

-To understand how repurposing works it helps to contrast it with activities more typically regarded as resistance and dissent, such as public protest.
+To understand how repurposing works, it helps to contrast it with activities more typically regarded as resistance and dissent, such as public protest.
 Protest is a classic example of “contentious politics,” an expressive, communicative activity through which groups articulate political demands.
 Contentious politics is typically disruptive, a break from “normal” politics, but it is also a form of political “claims-making.”
-Of course political contention often aims to do more than make claims: groups engage in contention to mobilize resources, gauge public support, assert control over heterogeneous movements, and engineer regime change, among other things.
+Political contention often aims to do more than make claims: groups also engage in contention to mobilize resources, gauge public support, assert control over heterogeneous movements, and engineer regime change.
 By and large, however, people protest to express demands in the hopes of influencing the behavior of authorities and institutions.
 Scholars of social movements have emphasized the claims-making dimension of contentious politics in order to highlight points of convergence between the routinized, “contained” contention of institutional politics and more “transgressive” varieties, such as protest.

 In China opportunities for contained contention are few and far between.
-Though not uncommon transgressive contention carries with it considerable risk.
+Though not uncommon, transgressive contention carries with it considerable risk.
 For this reason much contentious politics is what Kevin O’Brien calls “boundary-spanning,” behavior that “operates near the boundary of authorized channels.”
 In boundary-spanning contention protesters may employ rhetoric that echoes official discourse, asserts the legality of their claims, and affirms their loyalty to the Chinese people and the party-state.
 Protesters and other grass-roots political actors may also seek to cultivate influential allies within the regime capable of advocating on their behalf.
-Alternatively protesters attempt to “depoliticize” their claims by framing them as matters of public health or environmental protection relevant to the whole society, rather than as reflecting particular group interests.
+Alternatively, protesters attempt to “depoliticize” their claims by framing them as matters of public health or environmental protection relevant to the whole society, rather than as reflecting particular group interests.
 Boundary-spanning contention can also entail innovative approaches to collective action, such as the strolling protests of recent urban environmental activism.
 These boundary-spanning strategies, argues O’Brien, depend “on a degree of accommodation with the structure of domination, the deft use of prevailing cultural conventions, and an affirmation—sometimes sincere, sometimes strategic—of existing channels of inclusion.”
 Consequently they do not challenge the regime directly and may even augment its authority.
-Yet subtle and oblique strategies can succeed if they induce officials to respond favorably to protesters’ concerns.
+Nonetheless, subtle and oblique strategies can succeed if they induce officials to respond favorably to protesters’ concerns.